Steve Granick

 Steve Granick is an American scientist and educator.
-In 2023 he will join the University of Massachusetts-Amherst as the Robert Barrett Chair of Polymer Science and Engineering, with joint appointment in the Chemistry, Physics, and Chemical Engineering Departments after serving as director of the Institute for Basic Science Center for Soft and Living Matter, an interdisciplinary blue-sky research center in Ulsan, South Korea that pursues basic science research.
+In 2023 he joined the University of Massachusetts-Amherst as the Robert Barrett Endowed Chair of Polymer Science and Engineering, with joint appointment in the Chemistry, Physics, and Chemical Engineering Departments after serving as director of the Institute for Basic Science Center for Soft and Living Matter, an interdisciplinary blue-sky research center in Ulsan, South Korea that pursues basic science research.
+Until 2015 he was professor at the University of Illinois at Urbana-Champaign.
 He is a member of the American Academy of Arts and Sciences and the U.S. National Academy of Sciences.

 Education

-Granick obtained his B.A. in Sociology from Princeton University in 1978 by correspondence and after initially dropping out during his Junior year.
-He earned his Ph.D. in Chemistry from the University of Wisconsin in 1982 with John D. Ferry.
+Granick obtained his B.A. in sociology from Princeton University in 1978 by correspondence and after initially dropping out during his Junior year.
+He earned his Ph.D. in chemistry from the University of Wisconsin in 1982 with John D. Ferry.
 He did postdoctoral work at the University of Minnesota with M. V. Tirrell and at the Collège de France with Nobel-laureate Pierre-Gilles de Gennes.

 Academic career

-Steve Granick joined the faculty of the University of Illinois at Urbana-Champaign in 1985 and rose through the ranks to become Racheff Chair Professor of Materials Science and Engineering and concurrently Professor of Physics and Biophysics, Professor of Chemistry, and Professor of Chemical and Biomolecular Engineering.
-In 2014, after thirty years at the University of Illinois, he moved to South Korea to join the Institute for Basic Science (IBS), founding the Center for Soft and Living Matter with additional appointments as Professor of Chemistry and Physics at UNIST.
-In 2023 he will join the University of Massachusetts-Amherst as the Robert Barrett Chair of Polymer Science and Engineering, with joint appointment in the Chemistry, Physics, and Chemical Engineering Departments.
+Granick joined the faculty of the University of Illinois at Urbana-Champaign in 1985 and rose through the ranks to become Racheff Chair Professor of Materials Science and Engineering and concurrently professor of physics and biophysics, professor of chemistry, and professor of chemical and biomolecular engineering.
+In 2014, after thirty years at the University of Illinois, he moved to South Korea to join the Institute for Basic Science (IBS), founding the Center for Soft and Living Matter with additional appointments as professor of chemistry and physics at UNIST.
+In 2023 he joined the University of Massachusetts-Amherst as the Robert Barrett Endowed Chair of Polymer Science and Engineering, with joint appointment in the chemistry, physics, and chemical engineering departments.